Adepts-Of-0xCC/blog/_posts/kerberos-thievery-linux/2021-01-28-kerberos-thievery-linux.md

 } krb5_creds;
 ```

-So we can get the username and (if is set) the password used to authenticate.
+So we can get the username and (if set) the password used to authenticate.
 If the password is not provided, we need to check how the prompt is used.
 The function `krb5_prompter_posix` is defined as:
 ```c
 krb5_error_code KRB5_CALLCONV
 krb5_prompter_posix(